Precision or Perish: Retail’s Orchestration Challenge for NRF 2026

 More than three-quarters (76%) of retailers say improving operational excellence with real-time visibility into supply chain data is their top priority for the next 12 months.

 • Predictive decisioning: Instead of reacting after the fact, retailers model what-if scenarios such as store sellouts, DC congestion, and vendor delays, and choose the best path forward based on margin impact, service levels, and customer experience.
+Retailers utilizing AI benefit: 71% state that AI and machine learning lead their business strategy, and 62% use AI to predict business performance.

 • Autonomous execution: Once a decision is made, systems self-orchestrate: rerouting inventory, adjusting promotions, notifying associates, or updating the customer.
 Humans focus on exceptions, not routine firefighting.